-- 5.31 It is important that the need for affordable housing in an existing settlement (or group of settlements) is well evidenced.
-This will normally by reference to the Councils' Housing Register, in so far as it relates to the settlement or group of settlements, and local supply information.
+- 5.305.32 It is envisaged that most sites coming forward in the Market Towns and Rural Area spatial area will relate to smaller settlements, where such development can not only meet specific housing needs, but can also help sustain rural communities and their services.
+However, the policy also allows appropriate development in relation to larger settlements where the provision of affordable housing is the prime objective (although in such cases development should still be small in scale).
+In determining whether a site may be suitable as an 'exception site' regard will be had to the suitability and availability of other sites that have the potential to meet local housing needs. - 5.315.33 It is important that the need for affordable housing in an existing settlement (or group of settlements) is well evidenced.
+This will normally be by reference to the Councils' Housing Register, in so far as it relates to the settlement or group of settlements, and local supply information.
 In some cases a local needs survey or data collection may be required.
-Land may be allocated by the local planning authority in order to meet the objectives of this policy or communities themselves may allocate suitable land through a Neighbourhood Planning process or as part of Community Right to Build proposals or similar community led initiatives. - In response to community representation and because of the exceptional nature of these sites, priority for the occupation of affordable homes provided under this policy will be given to local households.
-This means those households in housing need that have a local connection to the settlement or group of settlements to which the development relates. - 5.33 In order to ensure affordable homes are suitable and available for those in housing need, and are managed effectively, affordable housing should normally be designed to at least Homes and Community Agency minimum standards, and be provided by a Registered Provider that has local management arrangements acceptable to the Council and that agrees to Council policies with respect to household eligibility, lettings and sales of the properties.
-37 - 5.34 Evidence of suitable community involvement, including Parish Council(s), and support for a scheme will be required if proposals are to be favourably considered.
-The Council is a partner in the Hampshire Alliance for Affordable Housing (HARAH) and is able to offer support in researching local housing needs, generating and assessing options, community involvement and scheme delivery.
+Land may be allocated by the local planning authority in order to meet the objectives of this policy or communities themselves may allocate suitable land through a Neighbourhood Planning process or as part of Community Right to Build proposals or similar community led initiatives. - 4.33In response to community representation and because of the exceptional nature of these sites, priority for the occupation of affordable homes provided under this policy will be given to local households.
+This means those households in housing need that have a local connection to the settlement or group of settlements to which the development relates. - 5.335.34 In order to ensure affordable homes are suitable and available for those in housing need, and are managed effectively, affordable housing should normally be designed to at least Homes and Community Agency minimum standards, and be provided by a Registered Provider that has local management arrangements acceptable to the Council and that agrees to Council policies with respect to household eligibility, lettings and sales of the properties.41 - 5.345.35 Evidence of suitable community involvement, including Parish Council(s), and support for a scheme will be required if proposals are to be favourably considered.
+The Council is a partner in the Hampshire Alliance for Rural Affordable Housing (HARAH) and is able to offer support in researching local housing needs, generating and assessing options, community involvement and scheme delivery.